igonzaleztak/bank-api-example/README.md

 LOG_LEVEL=debug # Define the log level of the API.
 It can be debug or info
 ```

-As you can see in the env file, two ports are specified: one for the API to listen for requests, and another that will serve as the health check port.
-It has been decided to have the  health check on a separate port because it allows monitoring systems to independently verify the service's health without exposing the main API endpoints.
-This helps ensure that the application is operational while reducing the risk of overloading or exposing sensitive information from the primary API.
+As you can see in the `.env` file, two ports are specified: one for the API to handle requests and another for the health check.
+The decision to use a separate port for the health check allows monitoring systems to independently verify the service's health without accessing the main API endpoints.
+This approach ensures the application remains operational while minimizing the risk of overloading the primary API or exposing sensitive information.

 The folder `internal` contains all the logic of the API.
 Since no packages are going to be externalized, it makes sense to defined all the packages here.